 - Send yourself an email with the certificate file.

 - Open the certificate file on the device.
-This automatically starts the Keychain Access application.
+This action automatically starts the Keychain Access application.

 - Follow the prompts to add the certificate.

-The root certificate is installed and can be used by TLS-enabled clients and by any other application using TLS.
+The root certificate is installed.
+The TLS-enabled clients and other application can use the root certificate using TLS.

-Before beginning this configuration, install and configure Citrix Gateway to work with Web Interface.
+Before beginning this configuration, install and configure Citrix Gateway to operate with Web Interface.
 You can adapt these instructions to fit your specific environment.

-If you are using a Citrix Secure Gateway connection, do not configure Citrix Gateway settings on Citrix Workspace app for iOS.
+If you’re using a Citrix Secure Gateway connection, do not configure Citrix Gateway settings on Citrix Workspace app.

-Citrix Workspace app for iOS uses a XenApp Services site to get information about the applications a user has rights to and presents them to Citrix Workspace app for iOS running on the device.
-This is similar to the way you use the Web Interface for traditional SSL-based Citrix Virtual Apps connections for which a Citrix Gateway can be configured.
-XenApp Services sites running on the Web Interface 5.x have this configuration ability built in.
+Citrix Workspace app uses a XenApp and XenDesktop Site to get information about the applications an end user has rights to.
+In the process, the information is presented to Citrix Workspace app running on your device.
+Similarly, you can use the Web Interface for traditional SSL-based Citrix Virtual Apps connections.
+For the same SSL-based connection, you can configure Citrix Gateway.
+XenApp and XenDesktop Sites running on the Web Interface 5.x have this configuration ability built in.

-Configure the XenApp Services site to support connections from a Citrix Secure Gateway connection:
+Configure the XenApp and XenDesktop Site to support connections from a Citrix Secure Gateway connection:

-- In the XenApp Services site, select Manage secure client access > Edit secure client access settings.
+- In the XenApp and XenDesktop Site, select Manage secure client access > Edit secure client access settings.

 - Change the Access Method to Gateway Direct.